Netflix/pollyjs/docs/server/api.md

 ```

 Each of these methods return a [Route Handler](server/route-handler.md) which
-you can use to passthrough, intercept, and attach events to.
+you can use to pass-through, intercept, and attach events to.

 ```js
 server.get('/ping').passthrough();